Free South Dakota Arrests, Criminal Records & Probation Search

 However, criminal and arrest records are spread over several law enforcement agencies, courts and jurisdictions and this makes accessing them more difficult than it should be.

-This guide serves to solve that problem by empowering citizens with the know-how and agencies to check with so information on anyone can be found.
+This resource serves to solve that problem by empowering citizens with the know-how and agencies to check with so information on anyone can be found.

-Does the Public Have Access to Criminal Records & Arrest Records in South Dakota?
+Accessibility to Criminal & Arrest Records in South Dakota

 South Dakota criminal and arrest records collectively known as rap sheets are available for the public to view pursuant to the South Dakota Sunshine Law (SDCL § Chapter 1-27)—this law is a series of laws that guarantees access to public records including criminal records from government agencies regardless of their physical form.1

-Anyone can access criminal and current arrests records in South Dakota—a statement of purpose is not required and neither are there any restrictions in place on their use.
+Anyone can access criminal and current arrest records in South Dakota—a statement of purpose is not required, and neither are there any restrictions in place on their use.
 Unlike some other states, there is no specified response time mandated on government agencies to produce these records.
-Not all records are available for public consumption including:
+Not all records are available for public consumption, including:

 • Juvenile court records